 Valentine’s Day is getting more and more popular in Europe.
-You will see many European cities decorated with hearts and rose-coloured arrangements in February.
-Here the the top Valentine’s Day destinations in Europe for a perfect romantic getaway.
+You will see many European cities decorated with hearts and red-colored arrangements in February.
+Here the top Valentine’s Day destinations in Europe for a perfect romantic getaway.

 Top Valentine’s Day Destinations in Europe

 As you know, I love Paris.
 It is considered a romantic city, so it is only natural to include it here.
 Paris has a lot to offer as one of the top Valentine’s Day destinations in Europe.

 If you like museums, you have a myriad in France’s capital – the famous Louvre, Musee d’Orsay (home of one of the most impressive collections of impressionist art, among others), you have the Versailles Palace next to the city, the iconic Eiffel Tower in Paris and so many other things to do.

 You will also find cozy cafes, chic streets (check out the Montmartre neighbourhood), gorgeous architecture and famous structures (Arc de Triomphe, etc.).